robotology/realsense-holder-calibration/README.md

 > **Note:** Make sure that the chessboard is completely visibile in all calibration poses, e.g. by checking on the `yarpview`.
 If not, move the chessboard or change the torso and head joints configuration in the local configuration file, close the module by typing `quit`, re-open it and start the procedure again.
 8. The robot will go back in home position (torso and neck set to zero) after the data acquisition is complete.

-## How to obtain the calbration matrix
+## How to obtain the calibration matrix

 Open a terminal and run `realsense-holder-calibration-process` having the following synopsis:
 ```